 Noel W. Anderson (b.
 1981, Louisville, Kentucky) is based in Harlem and works primarily with printmaking and French weaving.
 He received an MFA from Indiana University in Printmaking, and an MFA from Yale University in Sculpture.
 He is also Area Head of Printmaking in New York University’s Steinhardt Department of Art and Art Professions.
 He is currently in residence at The Elizabeth Foundation for the Arts.

 Noel has been awarded the NYFA artist fellowship grant (Interdisciplinary, 2018), the prestigious Jerome Camargo Prize, and the paper making residency at Dieu Donné.
 His solo monographic exhibition Blak Origin Moment debuted at the Contemporary Arts Center (Cincinnati) in February 2017 and traveled to the Hunter Museum of American Art (Chattanooga) in October 2019.
 In 2021, Noel W. Anderson presented Heavy is the Crown at the Telfair Museum (Savannah, GA) and It’s Magic at Fondazione Mudima (Milan, Italy).
-His upcoming institutional museum show is KMAC (Louisville, KY) in fall 2022.
 His work is included in the permanent collections of the International Center of Photography, The Studio Museum in Harlem, and the Hunter Museum of American Art.
-Noel W. Anderson is participating to the 12th Berlin Biennale from 11 June until 18 September 2022.
-He is represented by Zidoun-Bossuyt Gallery and he will present his next solo show at the gallery in June 2022 in Luxembourg.
+Noel W. Anderson participated to the 12th Berlin Biennale from 11 June until 18 September 2022.
+His current institutional museum show is at the Kentucky Museum of Arts and Crafts (KMAC) until January 2023.
+Noel W. Anderson is represented by Zidoun-Bossuyt Gallery and will present his first solo exhibition in Dubai in January 2023.

 Zidoun-Bossuyt Gallery is pleased to present the inauguration group show of its new Dubai gallery with works by Noel W. Anderson, Martine Feipel & Jean Bechameil, Louis Granet, Yashua Klos, YoYo Lander, John Madu, Mustafa Maluka, Tomokazu Matsuyama, Jayson Scott Musson, Eniwaye Oluwaseyi, Jeff Sonhouse, Summer Wheat and Thomas Zitzwitz.Exhibition Dubai 8 March - 23 April 2022